PStettler/Schneider-Group-DCBP/README.md

 # Schneider-Group-DCBP
-This repository contains all algorithms created by the Schneider Group @ UniBE
+This repository contains algorithms created by the Schneider Group @ UniBE

 We work with <i>Trypanosoma brucei</i> and provide here methods for adapted <br>